 - 11.1 Following successful viva voce examination, a digital copy is placed with the University Library (via the Graduate School) for upload to the 'Northumbria Research Link', the University's institutional repository for research outputs, in order to make the full text submission in the public domain. - 11.2 For thesis the University Library will provide resources description metadata for the submission.
-This metadata will enable scholarly discovery of the submission in the Library catalogue and will also be made available to national and international external search services, including but not limited to the national theses repository Electronic Thesis Online Service (EThOS), DART Europe E-theses Portal and Google Scholar.
-Arrangements for confidentiality of submissions (normally made at the start of the programme or on request at appointment of examiners) are approved by the relevant University committee (Graduate School Committee) and are normally limited to a maximum of two years.
-The arrangements for confidentiality of the submission must be made and approved before the viva voce (oral) team is appointed.
-Once a two-year period of restriction has expired, if the restriction needs to continue it is the candidate's responsibility to initiate a request to the Graduate School Committee (via the Graduate School) for the confidentiality to be extended for a further period of two years. - 11.3 Responsibility for securing third party copyright permissions, in accordance with the Copyright, Designs and Patents Act (1998), for material including in their submission rests with the candidate.
+This metadata will enable scholarly discovery of the submission in the Library catalogue and will also be made available to national and international external search services, including but not limited to the national theses repository Electronic Thesis Online Service (EThOS), DART Europe E-theses Portal and Google Scholar. - 11.3 Arrangements for confidentiality of submissions (normally made at the start of the programme or on request at appointment of examiners) are approved by the relevant University committee (Graduate School Committee) and are limited as follows: - a) The material is due for publication as a monograph/as an article in a journal that considers an open access e-thesis as a 'prior publication' or you are actively seeking to publish this material as a monograph/as an article in a journal that considers an open access e-thesis as a 'prior publication'.
+Embargo period: 1 year. - b) Release of the material would prejudice substantially the commercial interests of any person or sponsor, or prejudice substantially filing a patent, or a patent is associated to a thesis.
+Embargo period: 2 years. - c) Thesis includes information that was obtained under a promise of confidentiality or contains personal information about you or a third party for which disclosure would

+- breach the Data Protection Act or otherwise endanger the health and safety of you or a third party.
+Embargo period: 3 years - 11.4 Before an approved period of restriction has expired, if the restriction needs to continue it is the candidate's responsibility to initiate a request to the Graduate School Committee (via the Graduate School) for the confidentiality to be extended for a further period. - 11.5 Responsibility for securing third party copyright permissions, in accordance with the Copyright, Designs and Patents Act (1998), for material including in their submission rests with the candidate.